 Yeah.
 Selectively applied unevenly however you want within the context of mergers.
 Right?
 Yeah.
 It's interesting within the context of whether or not consumers really understand what locking is and how it works.

 We've done some research on this.
-You know, T Mobile famously came out with an Un carrier event last year where they were talking about specifically going after AT and T locked devices.
+You know, T Mobile famously came out with an Un carrier event last year where they were talking about specifically going after AT&T locked devices.
 We did some research on this.
 What we found is that most folks actually don't understand whether or not their devices are locked or not.
 A lot of people at Verizon that were subject to that sixty day unlock thought their devices were locked.

 It's not well understood by consumers, right, is the key point.